lchen7809/Static-Web-Travel-Magazine-/README.md

 # Year 1 static web travel magazine project

-A live demo can be viewed from this link: https://test.d38t080z8qtzo3.amplifyapp.com/#destination
+A live desktop demo can be viewed from this link: https://test.d38t080z8qtzo3.amplifyapp.com/#destination

 This travel magazine website was developed as part of a Web Development Year 1 module, involving the creation of 5 HTML pages featuring various news and articles.
 The project specifications included incorporating appropriate media, and interactive codes.